opalj/opal/README.markdown

 # Overview
-BAT is a Java Bytecode library written in Scala 2.9.x that facilitates generating representations of Java Bytecode that suit your needs.
-You can think of a BAT as a software product line for bytecode representations.
-BAT fully supports Java 6 class files and contains preliminary support for Java 7 as of Okt.
-2011.
+BAT is a Scala library written in Scala 2.9.x for analyzing Java Bytecode.

+BAT's primary focus is on providing different representations of Java Bytecode to support a project's special needs.
+BAT generally supports Java 6 class files and contains preliminary support for Java 7 as of Jan.
+2012.

 Currently, four representations are provided/are supported:

 1. Native/Canonical - Basically, a one to one representation of the class file; Java Bytecode's constant pool is not resolved and instructions are not made explicit.

 2. Resolved - An object-oriented representation that facilitates writing analysis against the bytecode.
+            If you want to write bytecode analyses in Scala then we recommend to use this representation.
-The constant pool is completely resolved and all instructions are explicitly represented; all standard Java 6 Bytecode attributes are represented.
+            The most important property of this representation is that the constant pool is completely resolved and all instructions are explicitly represented.
+            This representation also provides some functionality to extract a class file's dependencies.

 3. Prolog - A representation of Java Bytecode as a set of Prolog facts.
 This representation builds upon the resolved representation and basically represents all information that are represented by the resolved representation.